ssamparn/traditional-db-systems/jdbc-one-to-one-bi-directional-relation/ReadMe.md

 - **Evolution and ownership**: independent schema evolution without bloating a single table
 - **Performance tuning**: fetch only what is needed by use case (especially with larger dependent payloads)

-## When to use bidirectional one-to-one
+## When to use bidirectional one-to-one?

 Choose bidirectional only when both navigations are part of real business behavior: